MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## Manage OneDrive by using Group Policy

 You can use Group Policy to manage OneDrive settings for domain-joined computers in your environment.
-For info, see [Use Group Policy to control OneDrive sync app settings](use-group-policy.md).
+For info, see [Use OneDrive policies to control OneDrive sync app settings](use-group-policy.md).
 Using Group Policy, you can [redirect and move Windows known folders to OneDrive](redirect-known-folders.md), and [enable silent account configuration](use-silent-account-configuration.md).

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSx]